Xenial-Devil/Saha-ui/DIALOG_COMPONENT_SUMMARY.md

 ### Focus Trap

-The modal implements a complete focus trap:
+The Dialog implements a complete focus trap:

 1. Finds all focusable elements: `a[href], button, textarea, input, select, [tabindex]:not([tabindex="-1"])`
 2. Captures Tab and Shift+Tab key presses